www.brinsea.com (use the coupon code FRESH for 10% off)

 Then I number each one with a pencil and put them pointy end down into a clean egg carton at a 45% angle to let them come up to room temperature.

 The incubator is plugged in and heating up to 99.5 degrees.
 I have the Brinsea Mini Advance Incubator.
-(If you want to hatch along with us, if you decide to purchase one, use the coupon code FRESH you will get an additional 10% off !)
+(If you decide to purchase one, use the coupon code FRESH you will get an additional 10% off !)

 When the eggs are first added to the incubator, the temperature will go down, but within a short time should rise back to 99.5, if that temperature had been maintained for several hours prior to putting the eggs in.
 Only small increases should be made manually if necessary, waiting several hours in between.